-I agree to indemnify the state of Arizona, the Arizona Board of Regents, Arizona State University and their employees and agents for all costs, claims and damages, including reasonable attorney fees, arising from any failure by r ne to comply with the terms of this Memorandum of Agreement.
-I agree to reimburse the Edson College of Nursing and d Health Innovation \$ for damages resulting from my conduct.
-Paymo ent in full is due upon executing of this Memorandum of Agreement.
-(Or- I agree to pay t his amount in x monthly/weekly installments of \$).
-I understand that payment when due may result in my dismissal from the Health Innovation and will render the full amount due e immediately.
-The first installment is due(date) and the remaining installments each following month/week.
-All payments must be m • of Nursing and Health Innovation.
-I agree to abide by the terms of this Memorandum of Agreement while enrolled as a student in the Edson College of Nursing and Health In I understand that failure to comply with Conditions for be grounds for dismissal from the Edson College of Nu State University.
-I understand I may be monitored for substance abuse via random screening during the time I am a student at the Edson College of Nursing ar nd Health Innovation, Arizona State University.
-I understand that Arizona State University Edson Coll ege of Nursing and Health Innovation cannot guarantee my ability to sit for the nurse licens ure examination, or maintain registered nurse licensure even after the terms of this s agreement have been met.
-Signed: Date: Witnesses: 4 D .
-1. Date: 2.
-Date: L Dutc
+I agree to indemnify the state of Arizona, the Arizona Board of Regents, Arizona State University and their employees and agents for all costs, claims and damages, including reasonable attorney fees, arising from any failure by me to comply with the terms of this Memorandum of Agreement.
+I agree to reimburse the Edson College of Nursing and Health Innovation \$ for damages resulting from my conduct.
+Payment in full is due upon executing of this Memorandum of Agreement.
+(Or- I agree to pay this amount in x monthly/weekly installments of \$ payment when due may result in my dismissal from the Edson College of Nursing and Health Innovation and will render the full amount due immediately.
+The first installment is due(date) and the remaining installments are due on the first business day of each following month/week.
+All payments must be made to the dean of the Edson College of Nursing and Health Innovation.
+I agree to abide by the terms of this Memorandum of Agreement while enrolled as a student in the Edson College of Nursing and Health Innovation.
+I understand that failure to comply with Conditions for Continuation in the Program may be grounds for dismissal from the Edson College of Nursing and Health Innovation, Arizona State University.
+I understand I may be monitored for substance abuse via random screening during the time I am a student at the Edson College of Nursing and Health Innovation, Arizona State University.
+I understand that Arizona State University Edson College of Nursing and Health Innovation cannot guarantee my ability to sit for the nurse licensure examination, or maintain registered nurse licensure even after the terms of this agreement have been met Signed: Date: Witnesses: withesses: 1Date 2.
+Date